ErisuKuraku/erisukuraku/README.md

 ### Experience

-🎓 Awarded an Level 3 Extended Diploma in Infomation Technology @ WanDisco Academy
+🎓 Awarded a Level 3 Extended Diploma in Infomation Technology @ WanDisco Academy

 🕸 Made it to the Semi-Finals in the Web Design [WorldSkills](https://www.worldskillsuk.org/competitions/web-design/) Competition for 2021